VasuLab/rgfrosh/docs/guide.md

 ### Experiment Planning

-PyRGFROSH can be also be used to plan experiments by calculating the required initial conditions for target post-reflected-shock conditions with the [`FrozenShock.target_conditions`][rgfrosh.FrozenShock.target_conditions] class method:
+`rgfrosh` can be also be used to plan experiments by calculating the required initial conditions for target post-reflected-shock conditions with the [`FrozenShock.target_conditions`][rgfrosh.FrozenShock.target_conditions] class method: